Last Updated on : 2025-05-29 06:38:53download

 int resolution; // Map resolution (width/length of each grid), reported as original value, unit: meters

-POINT_COOR_S origin; // Machine origin X/Y coordinates, given relative to the screen coordinate system, reported as the original value
+POINT_COOR_S origin; // Machine origin X/Y coordinates, given relative to the screen coordinate system, reported as original value

-POINT_COOR_S charge_point; // Charging station X/Y coordinates, given relative to the screen coordinate system, reported as the original value
+POINT_COOR_S charge_point; // Charging station X/Y coordinates, given relative to the screen coordinate system, reported as original value

 int charge_angle; // Orientation of the charging station